Naeaerc20/0G-Labs-Testnet/README.md

 │       ├── request.js       # Handles faucet requests
 │       ├── captcha.js       # Manages captcha verification
 │       ├── scripts/         # Contains additional faucet-related scripts
-│       └── apis.js          # Manages API calls for the faucet service
+│       ├── apis.js          # Manages API calls for the faucet service
-│
+│       └── tokens/
+│           ├── ABI.js       # Contains the ABI definitions for token contracts (to be implemented) │           └── claim.js     # Contains the code to claim tokens from the faucet (to be implemented) │
 ├── index.js                 # Main entry point of the project
 ├── node_modules/            # Contains npm packages and dependencies